Why Your Feelings About Money Are Costing You Passive Income

 The Capital Is Already There.
 The Emotion Is the Bottleneck.

-Here's the context that should shift your perspective on all of this.
+Here is the context that should shift your perspective on all of this.

 The barrier to more passive income is rarely a lack of opportunity.
 The money is there.
 The deals are there.
 The borrowers are there.
 The question is whether your emotional relationship with capital is dialed in enough to allow you to go get it.